PieLabs/pie-docs/introduction.md

 ### Does it Support Standards?

-PIE itself is not a standard, it is an Open Source implementation designed to provide an immediate solution to an existing problem.
-It provides tools for developing, packaging and rendering Assessment Items that use PIE interactions.
+PIE itself is not a standard, it is an Open Source implementation designed to provide an immediate working solution to an existing problem.
+It provides tools for developing, packaging and rendering Assessment Items that use PIE interactions and elements.
 Interactions that are developed and packaged using the tools provided in this framework will render correctly - on any modern web system.

 We have great respect for the standards process and standards bodies in the education field.
-If at some time the format specifications used by this technology may make sense to be adopted as a standard we would welcome such a development.
+If at some time the format definitions used by this technology may make sense to be adopted as a standard we would welcome such a development.

 ##### Caliper / Tin Can / CMI5
 PIE supports exporting activity events during the lifecycle of user interaction with PIEs.
 Support for IMS Caliper/ ADLnet Tin Can/CMI5 is possible using this model.